 For the last week, I’ve been trying to play Battlefield 4 with my buddy Tim over at Gamertag Gaming because let’s face it, BF4 is so much better when playing with friends.
 I’m going to ignore the bizarre way that BF4 adds parties of players to games and the fact that it splits the party up onto opposing teams, resulting in you spending every redeploy seeing if you can swap teams for another day.
-It’s just another oddity of BF4 and lets hope it gets fixed soon.
+It’s just another oddity of BF4 and let’s hope it gets fixed soon.

 I don’t quite understand why Microsoft think that people may want to be in a party but not talk to each other and thus, have chat as a separate thing but that’s how it is.
 And it’s well and truly broken.
 All week we’ve been struggling to get chat to work and have been bombarded with the wonderful “Cannot turn on party chat at this time” error message.
 Last night it got beyond a joke.
-After an hour of power cycling routers, modems, Xboxs and kettles, a solution to this infuriating problem was found.
+After an hour of power cycling routers, modems, Xboxes and kettles, a solution to this infuriating problem was found.
 Credit where credit’s due, it was my buddy Tim that suggested, “why don’t we use Skype?”.

-However, while we wait till the Spring for the big big update that’s touted, we can work around the Party Chat nightmare with the Skype app.
+However, while we wait till the Spring for the big update that’s touted, we can work around the Party Chat nightmare with the Skype app.
 It’s totally free and only requires you to signup so that you have a username.
-It also works, brilliantly.
-It’s a bit more of a ball ache to get a party going now as you have to call your friend, or friends, and then start a the actual Xbox Live party before gaming but it’s a viable solution.
+It also works brilliantly.
+It’s a bit more of a ball ache to get a party going now as you have to call your friend or friends, and then start an actual Xbox Live party before gaming, but it’s a viable solution.

-However, if Microsoft don’t get this and the plethora of other issues cropping up on the Xbox One sorted within 6 months, I think there’s going to be a bigger problem than not being able to use Party Chat reliably, more likely a mass exodus to another console.
+However, if Microsoft doesn’t get this and the plethora of other issues cropping up on the Xbox One sorted within 6 months, I think there’s going to be a bigger problem than not being able to use Party Chat reliably, more likely a mass exodus to another console.
 It’s just another case of developers and manufacturers releasing things before they’re actually properly finished and tested.
-I for one, am getting sick and tired of the industry using us, the people who play and use their products, as beta testers and guinea pigs to find the faults.
+I, for one, am getting sick and tired of the industry using us, the people who play and use their products, as beta testers and guinea pigs to find the faults.
 Why do we have to put up with 6 – 12 months of crap gaming while the devs sort out the bugs?
 Want us to find out?
 Leave a comment.